 Most services make the first two boxes visible to parents using some version of our default questions: What learning is happening here? and Opportunities and possibilities.
 What's next?

 The third reflection box provides an opportunity for private teacher reflection and can be labeled to fit your process.
 It could be used for a private evaluation of a child's progress or for reflections on the teaching that went into that story.
-Private reflection boxes by default do not print and are only visible to the educator(s) who wrote the story.
+Private reflection boxes are marked by an orange boarder and are only visible to educators with access to the story.

 Story Review and Mentoring (called Story Approval)

 Educa provides the opportunity for learning stories to be reviewed by mentors or trusted reviewers before being shared with families, ensuring the stories meet your high learning standards.
 This is called Story Approval.

 Real time discussions between the educator and reviewer prior to publishing facilitate regular training and mentoring moments.
 This is done through a private comments box.